MicrosoftDocs/xamarin-docs/docs/android/deploy-test/publishing/publishing-to-google-play/index.md

 # [Visual Studio](#tab/windows)

-Use the Client ID and Client secret to complete the **Google Play API Account** dialog in Visual Studio for Mac.
+Use the Client ID and Client secret to complete the **Google Play API Account** dialog in Visual Studio.
 It is possible to give the account a description &ndash; this makes it possible to register more than one Google Play account and upload future APK's to different Google Play accounts.
 Copy the Client ID and Client secret to this dialog and click **Register**: